The Lego Ninjago Movie Video Game: Gameplay

 The Lego Ninjago Movie Video Game's gameplay is very similar to that of other TT Games-developed Lego games, as well as its two predecessors: Nindroids and Shadow of Ronin.
 As with The Lego Movie Videogame, environments are made out of Lego bricks.
 The player controls one of the main characters from a third-person perspective, primarily fighting enemies, solving puzzles, and collecting Lego 'studs', the game's form of currency.
 Using attack combinations in combat will multiply the number of studs earned.
 Unlike other Lego video games, which have two player cooperative modes, this game allows up four players to play in "Battle Maps" mode.
 102 playable characters are featured from both the film and the original series.

 The game features eight locations from The Lego Ninjago Movie.
-Each location has a unique Challenge Dojo where players can test combat skills while battling increasingly tougher enemies.
+Each location contains a unique Challenge Dojo where players can test combat skills while battling increasingly tougher enemies and a single boss.

 Reception

-The game received generally mixed reviews upon release according to review aggregator Metacritic, with only the Xbox One version receiving "generally positive" reviews.
+The game received generally mixed reviews upon release according to review aggregator website Metacritic, with only the Xbox One version receiving "generally positive" reviews.

 German online video game magazine PS4 Source gave the game 7.4 out of 10 points, praising its multiplayer mode and sound, while criticizing the noticeable screen tearing and the low graphical improvements of the PlayStation 4 Pro version.

-Steve Bowling for Nintendo Life gave the game a five out of 10 points for the Nintendo Switch version and commented, "LEGO games are typically quite good.
+Steve Bowling for Nintendo Life gave the game a five out of 10 points for the Nintendo Switch version and commented, "Lego games are typically quite good.
 Movie franchise games are typically quite bad.
-The LEGO Ninjago Movie Video Game is, both, but ultimately it feels more like a movie game than a LEGO game.
+The Lego Ninjago Movie Video Game is, both, but ultimately it feels more like a movie game than a Lego game.
 Poor level design, long load times and bugs make for a game that doesn't realise its full potential; funny dialogue and entertaining movie clips can't elevate this one to greatness.
-If you're looking for a great LEGO game for your Switch, stick to Undercover for now."
+If you're looking for a great Lego game for your Switch, stick to Undercover for now."

 Andrew Reiner for Game Informer gave the game a 8.25/10 for Xbox One version and commented, "The Lego Ninjago Movie Video Game ends up being a relatively small step forward for Lego games, but is an excellent use of the Ninjago license, making its high-flying ninjas feel powerful and unique."

-Brandon Marlow for Push Square gave the game a 7/10 for the PlayStation 4 version and commented, "The LEGO NINJAGO Movie Video Game is another good entry in the LEGO series of games.
+Brandon Marlow for Push Square gave the game a 7/10 for the PlayStation 4 version and commented, "The Lego Ninjago Movie Video Game is another good entry in the Lego series of games.
 The increased focus on combat pays off with a fleshed out system that makes each character feel unique, while the free-running provides enough safety nets to keep you from getting frustrated.
-Despite a couple of technical hiccups and a poorly thought out ending, LEGO NINJAGO has so much going for it that the overall experience isn't dampened."
+Despite a couple of technical hiccups and a poorly thought out ending, Lego Ninjago has so much going for it that the overall experience isn't dampened."